 “The negative impact of exercise cessation duration on submaximal strength was bigger than on maximal force and maximal power.”

-“Resistance training cessation decreases all component of muscular strength.”
+“Resistance training cessation decreases all components of muscular strength.”